Mukhtar al-Thaqafi: Death

 In 687, Mus'ab ibn al-Zubayr, the governor of Basra and younger brother of Abd Allah ibn al-Zubayr, launched an assault against Kufa.
 A sizable portion of his army consisted of Kufan nobles, who had previously fled Mukhtar's punitive measures.
 The size of Mukhtar's Kufan army is not certain with ranges between three thousand to sixty thousand, depending on the source.
 The Kufans retreated following their defeat at the battles of Madhar, located along the Tigris between Basra and Kufa, and Harura, a village near Kufa.
 Mus'ab then besieged Mukhtar's palace for four months.
 Ibn al-Ashtar, who was then governor of Mosul, did not attempt to relieve Mukhtar, either because he was not called to action, or because he refused Mukhtar's summons.
 In either case, he later joined Mus'ab.
 On 3 April 687, Mukhtar came out of the palace accompanied by nineteen supporters, (the remainder had refused to fight), and was killed fighting.
 Soon afterward, Mukhtar's remaining partisans, totaling about six thousand, surrendered and were executed by Mus'ab.
-One of Mukhtar's wives, Umrah bint Nu'man ibn Bashir al-Ansari, refused to denounce her husband's views and was consequently executed, while his other wife condemned him and was spared.
+One of Mukhtar's wives, Amra bint Nu'man ibn Bashir al-Ansari, refused to denounce her husband's views and was consequently executed, while his other wife condemned him and was spared.
 Mukhtar's hand was cut off and hung on the wall of the mosque.
 His grave is, reportedly, located inside the shrine of Muslim ibn Aqil, at the back of the Great Mosque of Kufa.
 Some sources, however, state that Mus'ab had burned his body.